TuanPhan17/pe02-lab/README.md

 ---

 ## 📘 Overview
-This lab contains multiple beginner-level Python exercises demonstrating the use of:
+This lab contains multiple beginner level Python exercises demonstrating the use of:
 - Variables and simple data types
 - User input
 - Conditional statements (`if`, `elif`, `else`)
 - Loops (`for`, `while`)

-Each exercise is built as part of the **main menu program**, allowing the user to select which section to run.
+Each exercise is part of a **main menu program**, allowing the user to select which section to run.

 ---

-## 🧠 Current Progress
+## 🧠 Completed Programs

 ✅ **1.
-Prime Number Checker**
-- Prompts the user for a number
-- Checks if it’s prime or not using a simple loop
+Prime Number Checker** – Checks if a number entered by the user is prime or not using a simple loop and conditional logic.
-- Outputs “PRIME” or “NOT PRIME” accordingly

 ✅ **2.
-Fibonacci Sequence Generator**
+Fibonacci Sequence Generator** – Generates a sequence of Fibonacci numbers based on how many the user wants.
-- Asks the user how many Fibonacci numbers to generate
-- Starts with 0 and 1, the first two numbers in the sequence
-- Uses a `while` loop to calculate and print each following number
-- Demonstrates variable updates (`first`, `second`, `next_number`) and counting logic

 ✅ **3.
-Stage of Life Classifier**
+Stage of Life Classifier** – Determines a person’s stage of life (baby, kid, teen, adult, elder) based on their age input.
-- Prompts the user for their age
-- Uses an `if-elif-else` chain to determine which life stage they fall under:
-  - `< 2` → Baby
-  - `2–3` → Toddler
-  - `4–12` → Kid
-  - `13–19` → Teenager
-  - `20–64` → Adult
-  - `65+` → Elder
-- Reinforces logical comparisons and clean condition ordering

-🕓 **Next up:** Movie Ticket Pricing and Pattern Printing programs.
+✅ **4.
+Movie Ticket Pricing** – Uses a loop to ask for age and outputs the correct movie ticket price or “free” if under 3.

+✅ **5.
+Pattern Printing Program** – Prints a star pattern using nested loops, building each row one star at a time.

 ---

 ## 🖥️ How to Run
-1. Clone this repository or download the file.
+1. Clone this repository or download the `.py` file.
+2. Open a terminal or command prompt.
-2. Run the program in your terminal:
+3. Run the program using:
    ```bash
    python3 PE02.py